 The USWNT will visit next year’s World Cup host Brazil for two games in June

 With that in mind, the Americans will spend the June women’s FIFA window playing a two-game set at Brazil, the host of the 2027 tournament.
-It will be the U.S. team’s first games in Brazil since 2014, when the 2016 Olympics in Rio de Janeiro were on the horizon; and it will mark the sixth straight World Cup cycle where the U.S. faces the hosts on their turf.
+It will be the U.S. team’s first games vs. the Seleçao in Brazil since 2014, when the 2016 Olympics in Rio de Janeiro were on the horizon.

 It’s also preparation for the mental side of things.
-The U.S. team hasn’t played in another country since December of 2024, so it will be a first chance for the program’s newer players to be booed by another team’s fans.
+The U.S. team hasn’t played in another country since December 2024, so it will be a first chance for the program’s newer players to be booed by another team’s fans.

 Marta is the greatest of them all, a legend not just of the Seleçao but the sport as a whole.
-Many of her 214 national team caps came against the United States, including five in major tournaments: the finals of the 2004, 2008, and 2024 Olympics; a 2007 World Cup semifinal where she scored a memorable hat trick; and a 2011 World Cup quarterfinal.
+Many of her 214 national team caps came against the United States, including five in major tournaments: the finals of the 2004, 2008, and 2024 Olympics; a 2007 World Cup semifinal when she scored a memorable hat trick; and a 2011 World Cup quarterfinal.

 The last of those games is remembered for Megan Rapinoe’s cross to Abby Wambach’s head for a dramatic late equalizer.
 But it followed Marta scoring in regulation and the start of extra time.

 Now 40, Marta retired from the national team after the 2024 Olympics.
 But she returned for last year’s Copa América, and won player of the tournament for leading Brazil to its third title.
-She has not yet indicated whether she’ll play in next year’s World Cup.
+She has not indicated whether she’ll play in next year’s World Cup.

 The U.S. is 34-4-5 all-time against Brazil, dating back to the first meeting in 1986.
 They met last April in California, when they split a two-game series.
 Just six of the 43 games have been in Brazil: two each in 1996, 1997, and 2014.

 This year’s games will be played on June 6 at Neo Química Arena in São Paulo (5:30 p.m., TBS, Telemundo 62), and on June 9 at Arena Castelão in Fortaleza (8:30 p.m., TNT, Peacock).
-The first game will be televised in a twinbill with the U.S. men’s team’s World Cup sendoff game against Germany in Chicago, which kicks off at 2:30 p.m.
+The first game will be televised in a twin bill with the U.S. men’s team’s World Cup send-off game against Germany in Chicago, which kicks off at 2:30 p.m.
 Philadelphia time.

 Philadelphia sports fans might recognize the São Paulo venue as where the Eagles played in 2024.